NDU-CSC413/NDU-CSC413.github.io/slides/cppreview-slides.md

      return std::string(1,a)+std::string(1,b);
  }
  ```
- But that is __NOT__ a specialization.
-Notice that in the "general" version the return value is the same type as the input parameters wich is not the case for our specialization.
-The compiler will give an error.
-You can check it [here](https://godbolt.org/z/GKG57W).
+- But that is __NOT__ a specialization.
+- The "general" version the return value is the same type as the input parameters which is not the case for our specialization.
+- The compiler will give an error.
+- You can check it [here](https://godbolt.org/z/GKG57W).

 ---

- We can accomplish our aim by using ```auto``` as the return value, this way both versions will have the same signature.
+ - We can accomplish our aim by using ```auto``` as the return value, this way both versions will have the same signature.
  ```cpp
 template<typename T>
 auto add(T a,T b){